5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 - Enable both `Booter/Patches`
 - Set `Misc/Security/SecureBootModel` to `Disabled`
 - Enabled `RestrictEvents.kext` &rarr; this enables the VMM board-id spoof.
-Required so System Updates work afterwards.
-Details [here](https://github.com/5T33Z0/OC-Little-Translated/tree/main/S_System_Updates)
+Required for [**OTA System Updates**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/S_System_Updates)
 - You may have to change `csr-active-config` to `EF0F0000` for installing NVDIA drivers.
 Afterwards you can revert it back to `67080000`

 ### Calculate a Scan Policy (optional)
 The items displayed in the Boot Picker menu are based on a combination of bits representing supported devices (SATA, NVME, USB, etc.) and file systems (APFS, HFS, NTFS, etc.).
 There are 24 bits which can be turned on and off to modify what's displayed in the Boot Picker.
 The combination of selected bits create what's called the `ScanPolicy`.
 It's located under in the `config.plist` under `Misc/Security`.
 The default value of my EFI is `0` (everything).
 Although this is great for compatibility, it will also display EFI Folders on drives which are not the boot drive as well.

 To change the `ScanPolicy` to your liking, you can use the [**OpenCore ScanPolicy Generator**](https://oc-scanpolicy.vercel.app/).
 I am using `2687747` for example which hides EFI Folders and NTFS Drives.
-To add a custom entry for a Windows Disk to OpenCore's Boot Picker [follow my guide](https://github.com/5T33Z0/OC-Little-Translated/blob/main/I_Windows/Custom_Entries.md).
+To add a custom entry for a Windows Disk to OpenCore's Boot Picker [**follow my guide**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/I_Windows/Custom_Entries.md).
 Otherwise you can just boot Windows from the BIOS Boot Menu (F12) which also bypasses all the OpenCore injections.

 :warning: **IMPORTANT**: Calculating a wrong `ScanPolicy` can lead to the Boot Picker being empty, so you can't boot into macOS.
 So make sure you have a working Backup of your EFI folder.